PipedreamHQ/docs/docs/notebook/dollar-event/README.md

 ## Copying the dot-notation path to a specific value

-When you send an event with a complex shape to a pipeline, it can be difficult to construct the correct dot-notation to access a specific value from `$event`.
+When you send an event with a complex shape to a workflow, it can be difficult to construct the correct dot-notation to access a specific value from `$event`.
 For example, in this example below:

 <div>
 <img alt="Complex dollar event" src="./images/complex-dollar-event.png">